 Full Attack: Slam +8 melee (1d4+3 plus 2d6 acid)

 Space/Reach: 5 ft./5 ft.

-Special Qualities: Damage reduction 5/cold iron, low-light vision, wild empathy +8
+Special Qualities: Damage reduction 5/cold iron, immunity to acid, low-light vision, mending, reflective disguise, vulnerability to fire

 Advancement: By character class

 A traveler in simple garb approaches.

 Biles wrapped in beauty, also known as acid spitters, are thoroughly evil and wantonly destructive.
 They enjoy inflicting pain and suffering upon other creatures.